ess-dmsc/forward-epics-to-kafka/README.md

 by the ansible playbook:

 - EPICS v4 (pvData and pvAccess)
-- Flatbuffers (Having flatc in PATH is a compile-time dependency)
-- librdkafka

 Installed by the playbook via yum:

 - libjansson

+Installed by the playbook currently under /opt/local until standardized:

+- librdkafka
+- flatbuffers

 Tooling

 - C++ compiler with c++11 support (Flatbuffers requires that as well)
 - Doxygen if you want to make docs